A Patient-Centered Approach in Tampa, FL

 Your brain and immune system are deeply connected.
 After an injury, inflammation is a normal part of healing, but in some people, it never turns off.
 If you have underlying autoimmune conditions, gut dysfunction, or chronic stress, your inflammation can linger and impact your brain’s ability to recover.

-This is why our approach includes Functional Medicine—we explore the whole-body contributors to lingering brain symptoms, including hormones, gut health, immune triggers, and nutrient deficiencies.
-This is critical as the brain doesn’t exist in isolation, and the health of the body impacts the brain.
+This is why our approach includes functional medicine—we explore the whole-body contributors to lingering brain symptoms, including hormones, gut health, immune triggers, and nutrient deficiencies.
+As part of this, we may recommend a peptide therapy concussion recovery plan to support brain healing and cellular repair.

 4. Your Recovery Plan Was Incomplete